SystemRDL/systemrdl-compiler/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your feature/bugfix branch from `master`.
+1. Fork the repo and create your feature/bugfix branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.